 “The discovery concerns the way humans perceive temporal modulations of light.
 For example, most light-emitting devices, such as light bulbs, video monitors and televisions, flicker.

-“Faster flicker rates result in reduced perception of flicker, which is more comfortable to viewers.
-In studying this phenomenon in the brain, the researchers discovered that there is a range of flicker dynamics of light that optimizes the perceived brightness of the light without increasing power.
+“Faster flicker rates result in a reduced perception of flicker, which is more comfortable to viewers…There is a range of flicker dynamics of light that optimizes the perceived brightness of the light without increasing power.

-The article goes on to say that implementing design changes for optimal human visual perception could save billions of energy dollars per year in the United States alone.
+Implementing design changes for optimal human visual perception could save billions of energy dollars per year in the United States alone.

 What I find especially interesting about this study, besides the obvious potential environmental and economic benefits, is this: The researchers weren’t looking for the temporal sweet spot.

 They found it because they were looking into discrepancies between two contradictory theories of human visual perception, Bloch’s Law and the Broca-Sulzer Effect.
 In doing so, they came up with a major advance in temporal vision research.

 If there are answers as profound as those that can help designers optimize devices for human perception, then what other areas lie unexplored in the narrow spaces between existing theories and research results?